Alex427427427/obsidian_1/Physics/4 Quantum Physics/1 Quantum Mechanics Formulation/4 Measurement Event, the Projection and Identity Operator.md

 \end{cases}$$
 where $\ket {a_i}$ is the $i$th eigenstate of the operator associated with the measurement operator $\hat A$.
 This is [[The Born Rule]].

+This is a mathematically simple operation - a sampling from a distribution (that contains hidden phase degree of freedom and can interfere with itself) - but is physically incomprehensible, has no mechanism, happens instantaneously and non-locally.

 In current understanding, this collapse of the quantum state happens instantaneously, leading to severe non-locality down the line when we consider [[Entanglement]].
 Furthermore, in current understanding, there appears to be no inner mechanism behind the collapse, and provably so, by [[Bell's Theorem]] experiments.
 In future notes, we will come to understand extremely well how a quantum system evolves, and yet have no idea of why or how the collapse happens.
 It is also difficult to define and pinpoint what constitutes a measurement event, that would cause the collapse.
 This is [[The Measurement Problem]].
 For Alex, to remember your [[Speculation]], see [[Non-Local Realism]].
 ## Identity
 With the projection defined, it is useful to define the identity operator $\hat I$.
-It is simply the sum of the projection operators along every dimension of the quantum state space.
+It is simply the sum of the projection operators along every linearly independent dimension of the quantum state space.
 The identity operator makes the linear combination of basis states to form the quantum state, explicit.
 $$\hat I=\sum_i \ket {\hat e_i}\bra {\hat e_i}$$